glbyers/epimetheus/README.md

 # Epimetheus

-Epimetheus is known as the God of the "afterthough" or "hindsight" in Greek mythology.
+Epimetheus is known as the God of the "afterthought" or "hindsight" in Greek mythology.
 Given that monitoring is often tacked on at the end of a project, the name seemed fitting.